 Preserves your joints by providing a high-intensity, low-impact and non-weight bearing workout

-You are guaranteed to get a gut-wrenching, heart-pumping workout from a rower that’s suitable for all fitness levels from someone completely new to working out to a seasoned Olympian Athlete so get out there and start rowing on a machine!!!
+You are guaranteed to get a gut-wrenching, heart-pumping workout from a rowing machine.
+They are suitable for all fitness levels, from a complete beginner to a seasoned Olympic athlete.
+Plus, they have no age limit!